AMSP-04/NETN-MRM/NETN-MRM.md

 NETN-MRM is limited to units and entities referenced by UUID as defined in NETN-ORG, NETN-Aggregate and NETN-Physical.

-NETN-MRM uses NETN-TMR for the transferring modelling responsibility of attributes as part of disaggregation and aggregation.
+NETN-MRM may use NETN-TMR for transferring modelling responsibility of attributes as part of disaggregation and aggregation.

 ## Overview